What Is Cyber Resilience

-Cyber resilience is the ability of an enterprise to limit the impact of security incidents by deploying and arranging appropriate security tools and processes.
-Cyber resilience also includes the organization’s ability to continuously deliver intended outcomes in the face of adverse cyber events.
-To be “cyber resilient” means:
+Cyber resilience is the ability of an enterprise to limit the impact of security incidents by deploying and optimizing appropriate security tools and processes.
+Cyber resilience also includes the organization’s ability to continuously strengthen their overall cyber defenses in the face of adverse cyber threats.

-- Aligning information security, business continuity, and organizational adaptability together
+- Aligning information security, business continuity, and organizational adaptability.

 - Protecting the enterprise against anything that will negatively impact the availability, integrity, or confidentiality of networked IT systems and associated information and services.

 - Developing and enabling security teams that are hyper-aware, hyper-vigilant, and hyper-capable of keeping the organization safe.